-6 Year-End Appeals that are Sure to Flop
+6 Year-End Email Appeals That Are Sure to Flop

-The year-end appeal is one of the most important communications nonprofits will send out all year.
-30 percent of annual online gifts are made during the holidays, and people also tend to give 80 percent larger gifts.
-An effective ask is crucial to leveraging this once-a-year opportunity.
+Year-end email appeals are among the most important asks nonprofits will send out all year.
+Since 31 percent of annual online gifts are made during December and people tend to give larger gifts during the last few days of the year, an effective year-end appeal is crucial to maximizing this once-a-year opportunity.

-Unfortunately, simply having a year-end appeal doesn’t mean you’re maximizing year-end fundraising.
-Some appeals are crafted in ways that can inadvertently leave support on the table.
-Keeping this in mind, we’ve listed 6 types of appeals nonprofit professionals that are sure to flop.
+Unfortunately, simply having a year-end appeal scheduled doesn’t mean you’re making the most of year-end fundraising.
+If you aren’t reaching out often enough, at the wrong time, or sending ineffective appeals, you can inadvertently leave support on the table.
+Keeping this in mind, we came up with six types of year-end email appeals that are sure to flop.
+Read on to make sure your team isn’t planning to send any of these email flops.

 Flop #1: The Stand-Alone Email Appeal

 If you were planning to send a single email appeal this year, it’s time to reconsider your approach.
-It’s easy for people to miss or disregard a single message (even if they don’t mean to).
-This can easily happen during the holiday season, when their inboxes are flooded with messages from friends, family, and other organizations.
+The average office worker receives 121 emails per day and this only increases during the holiday season when inboxes are flooded with messages from friends, family, and other organizations.2 That means it’s easy for people to miss or disregard a single message (even if they don’t mean to).

-Instead, the better approach is to develop a larger narrative across a series of two or three emails.
+Instead, a better approach is to develop a larger narrative across a series of emails.
 According to an M+R study comparing a multiple email series to stand-alone emails, a 2-3 part email series had four times the response rate and nearly double the average donation size.
-Create a cohesive, multiple-part email campaign to maximize your chances of reaching your supporters and increasing donations.
+Create a cohesive email campaign to maximize your chances of reaching your supporters and increasing donations to reach your fundraising goal.

 Flop #2: The One-for-All, All-for-One Appeal

-To improve your chance of engagement, you need to make sure your year-end appeals are as personalized and relevant to supporters as possible.
-This means you need to segment your email list so you can send targeted messages to specific groups of supporters.
-There are many ways you can segment your donor database, but here are a few ideas to get you started:
+To nurture the donor relationship and improve your chance of engagement, you need to make sure your year-end appeals are personalized and as relevant to supporters as possible.
+This means you need to know how to segment your nonprofit email list so you can send targeted messages to specific groups of supporters.
+There are many ways you can segment your donor data, but here are a few ideas to get you started:

 - Frequency of donations